-Transactional customers are those who do not Accept Marketing in Shopify but can be sent automations like abandoned carts and order notifications.
-Their email address, first, last names and address are visible in Mailchimp about these users.
+Transactional customers are those who do not Accept Marketing in Shopify but can be sent Mailchimp Automations such as abandoned carts and order notifications.
+Their email address, first, last names, and address are visible in Mailchimp about these users.
 If they later convert to a subscriber, purchase activity will be added.

 Also, if you think the sync is stuck, hang tight, it's probably queueing up background processes that will eventually start pushing data.
 We don't recommend clicking the "Force Resync" button unless it's been over 24 hours.

 If the initial sync starts, but spins, times out or does not complete successfully, we have found that one of the below methods typically resolves the issue.
 If you could try the following before contacting support, it can significantly assist in reducing troubleshooting time and awaiting a response from our team.

 Cancel out of the current sync or process if it is still has not completed

 Clear your cache and browser cookies from the beginning of time.
 Here is a step-by-step guide to show you how to clear.